LucasDelfino92/morrowindsharp/mendedmw.md

 - [**Intelligent Textures**](https://www.nexusmods.com/morrowind/mods/47469) by Remiros.
   - MO2 will install this mod as a BAIN package.
 Tick **00 Core** and click **OK**.
-  - Extract the **01 Atlas Textures** folder from the original file and .zip it as **Intelligent Textures - Atlas Textures**.
-We will install it shortly.
   - Also install the **Wood Fix** update file.

 Remember, *use one or the other*, not both at once.